Default S3 method

 LSmeans(m1, effect=c("wool", "tension"))

-#> estimate std.error statistic df p.value
+#> wool tension estimate std.error statistic df p.value lwr upr

 ## Regression; two parallel regression lines: